sdcnku/micropython/docs/library/omv.image.rst

    Set ``invert`` to True to change the division direction from ``a/b`` to ``b/a``.

+   Set ``mod`` to True to change the division operation to the modulus operation.

    ``mask`` is another image to use as a pixel level mask for the operation.
    The mask should be an image with just black or white pixels and should be the same size as the image being operated on.
 Only pixels set in the mask are